Weltspear/StalemateMirror/README.md

 - [x] Unit flags
 - [ ] Terrain buffs and debuffs
 - [ ] Remove entrenchment when unit killed another unit and moved
+- [ ] Unit experience
+- [ ] Check how does multiplayer with more than 2 players work
+  - [ ] If there is a player lobby with more than two players don't terminate the game
+- [ ] Remove building supply
+- [ ] Increase SupplyStation range
+- [ ] Protocol refactor

 ## Project status
 I commit to this repository from time to time.
 And this is very W.I.P.